-Applications for permits for street construction work shall be made in writing, addressed to the Council.
+Applications for permits for street construction work shall be made in writing, addressed to the Department of Public Works.
 All applications shall state clearly and fully the work to be done, and shall be signed by the owner or his/her agent.
-The plans and specifications for the proposed work shall accompany the application, and be first approved by the Director of Public Works.
+The plans and specifications for the proposed work shall accompany the application, and be first approved by the Director of Public Works/Street Superintendent.

-If the work upon any street is conducted in violation of the provisions of this Chapter, it shall be the duty of the Director of Public Works to revoke the permit for such work and at once report same to the Council.
-Before a permit is reinstated or reissued by the Council, all work for which the permit was issued must be placed in a condition corresponding with the requirements of this Chapter.
+If the work upon any street is conducted in violation of the provisions of this Chapter, it shall be the duty of the Director of Public Works/Street Superintendent to revoke the permit for such work and at once report same to the Council.
+Before a permit is reinstated or reissued by the Department of Public Works, all work for which the permit was issued must be placed in a condition corresponding with the requirements of this Chapter.
 No permit shall be of any force or effect after the expiration of one (1) year from the date of its issuance.

 [CC 1961 §17.07; Ord.
 No. 398, 3-5-1952]

 All streets installed after March 5, 1952, within the City shall be constructed of Portland cement concrete in accordance with the City of Berkeley standard specifications as prescribed by the Director of Public Works, with the approval of the Council.
 The minimum width of streets in old established residential areas where platted widths will not permit the construction of a standard subdivision street shall be twenty (20) feet.
 All other streets shall have a minimum width of twenty-six (26) feet.
 All arterial streets so designated by the Council shall have a minimum width of thirty-two (32) feet.

 [CC 1961 §17.08; Ord.
 No. 81, 7-10-1940; Ord.
 No. 4643, 11-2-2020]